aashrayaggarwal/SlackSecuritybot/README.md

 #### Configuring a Slack Application

 * Create a Slack application in your workspace: [Slack Applications](https://api.slack.com/apps)
-* Your slack applications can be found in [Slack Applications](https://api.slack.com/apps).
-Open this link to obtain necessary information about your applicaion.
+* After you create your application, you can find it listed here [Slack Applications](https://api.slack.com/apps).
+Open this link to obtain necessary information about your application.
 * Install the Slack application to your workspace
 * Create a private admin channel.
 SlackGuard will send alerts to this channel.
 Add Administrators to this channel.
 * Authorize the Slack application with proper permissions to allow SlackGuard to read/write messages to Slack Channel